Barista FIRE Redefines Retirement and Freedom – Here’s How to Achieve It

 For example, if you’re a hobby artist, you may want to work in a craft store to get discounts on art supplies.

-On the other hand, if you hate your job because you hate the entire idea of working, barista fire isn’t right for you.
+On the other hand, if you hate your job because you hate the entire idea of working, Barista FIRE might not be the best path.
 Why trade one job you hate for a lower-paying job you also hate?
 In that case, it might be better to stay at a high-paying job long enough to achieve financial independence in the traditional sense.

 Many Paths to Financial Freedom